mcdonc/.nixconfig/videos/debuggingbuilds/script.rst

 - Once that is done, any user in the ``wheel`` UNIX group will be permitted to use the ``--option sandbox false``.
-You can put a user (imagine your username is fred) in the ``wheel`` group by doing this somewhere in your NixOS configuration::
+You can put a user (imagine your username is chrism) in the ``wheel`` group by doing this somewhere in your NixOS configuration::

-    users.user.fred.extraGroups = [ "wheel" ]
+    users.user.chrism.extraGroups = [ "wheel" ]

 Demo
 !!!!

-- I want background blur because my camera background is typically a superfund disaster.
+- I want background blur because my camera background environment is typically a superfund disaster.

 - ``obs-backgroundremoval`` plugin has a Nix presence and it works.
 Out of the box, Nix lets you use the 0.5.7 version of it.